-- a.
+- 11. A runner may not steal a base.
+At the conclusion of any play involving a NON-BATTED ball, the ball is dead, all advances shall be nullified, and the runners shall be returned to the base occupied at the time of the pitch.
+However, all outs shall stand. - 12.
+Time will be called when: - a.
 (Travel ball) a defensive player has possession of the ball in advance of the lead runner. - b.
 (Rec/All-Stars) a defensive player has possession of the ball in advance of the lead runner, OR the ball is returned to the player-pitcher with at least one foot on (or inside of) the line of the pitcher's circle.

 If a runner is more than half way to the next base when time is called, the runner will be awarded the next base.
 If they are not half way to the next base when time is called they will be returned to the previous base safely.
-The defensive team may have a maximum of 3 defensive conferences per
+The defensive team may have a maximum of 3 defensive conferences per game.